TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

             typolink.parameter = 51#345

-         *Create a link to page 51 with an anchor to tt\_content element number 345* ::
+         *Creates a link to page 51 with an anchor to tt\_content element number 345* ::

             typolink.parameter = #top

-         *Create a link to the current page with an anchor called "top".*
+         *Creates a link to the current page with an anchor called "top".*

          It's also possible to direct the typolink to use a custom function (a "link handler") to build the link.
 This is described in more details